White Haitians: Saint-Domingue

 In 1664, the newly established French West India Company took control of the new colony and France formally claimed control of the western portion of the island of Hispaniola.
 In 1665, they established a French settlement on the mainland of Hispaniola opposite Tortuga at Port-de-Paix.
 In 1670, the headland of Cap-Français (now Cap-Haïtien), was settled further to the east along the northern coast.
 In 1676, the colonial capital was moved from Tortuga to Port-de-Paix.
 In 1684, the French and Spanish signed the Treaty of Ratisbon that included provisions to suppress the actions of the Caribbean privateers, which effectively ended the era of the buccaneers on Tortuga, many being employed by the French Crown to hunt down any of their former comrades who preferred to turn outright pirate.
 Under the 1697 Treaty of Ryswick, Spain officially ceded the western third of Hispaniola to France which renamed the colony Saint-Domingue.
-By that time, planters outnumbered buccaneers and, with the encouragement of Louis XIV, they had begun to grow tobacco, indigo, cotton and cacao on the fertile northern plain, thus prompting the importation of African slaves.
+By that time, planters outnumbered buccaneers and, with the encouragement of Louis XIV, they had begun to grow tobacco, indigo, cotton and cacao on the fertile northern plain, thus prompting the importation of enslaved African.

 In 1777, France and Spain signed a border treaty, in which the western and northwestern coast of Hispaniola would be French and the rest of the island would be Spanish.
 By 1780 Saint-Domingue was the richest colony in the world, even than all the British Thirteen Colonies and the West Indies together.
-The French established an economy based on the production and export of sugar sustained on the forced labor of black slaves imported from West and Central Africa.
-Slavery of blacks was characterized as one of the most ruthless in which terror and severe punishments were applied to slaves.
+The French established an economy based on the production and export of sugar sustained on the forced labor of black enslaved imported from West and Central Africa.
+Slavery of blacks was characterized as one of the most ruthless in which terror and severe punishments were applied to enslaved.